allpix-squared/allpix-squared/doc/usermanual/09_development/01_conventions.md

     be made `const` where possible to allow usage of constant objects of the respective class.

+  - **Member variables**:
-  - Member variables: Member variables of classes should always be private and accessed only via respective public member functions.
+    Member variables of classes should always be private and accessed only via respective public member functions.
 This allows to change the class implementation and its internal members without requiring to rewrite code which accesses them.
 Member names should be typeset